barton-willis/incomplete_gamma_int/README.md

 The method is akin to an automatic derivative divides (integration by substitution) with a seed function that involves a so-called special function.

+This project started with just the `incomplete_gamma_int` case, and then I extended it.
+Likely, I should rename the project.

 ### Examples

 Below is are two examples: